ccaccioppo/Building-Intuition-for-DNS/README.md

 <img src="https://i.imgur.com/pwQioSl.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Next, we'll create a DNS A-record on DC-1 for "mainframe" and point it to DC-1's private IP address.
-On the DC-1 VM, search for Administrative Tools and open DNS.
-Navigate to DC-1 > Forward Lookup Zones > mydomain.com, then right-click inside mydomain.com and select New Host (A or AAAA).
-In the Name field, enter mainframe, and in the IP Address field, input DC-1's private IP address.
-Save the record.
+Next, we’ll set up a DNS A-record for "mainframe" on DC-1, directing it to DC-1’s private IP address.
+On the DC-1 VM, locate and open DNS from Administrative Tools.
+Go to DC-1 > Forward Lookup Zones > mydomain.com, then right-click within mydomain.com and choose New Host (A or AAAA).
+In the Name field, type mainframe, and in the IP Address field, enter DC-1’s private IP address.
+Finally, save the record.
 </p>
 <br />